DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/virtual-scrolling.md

 ## Basic Setup

 The virtual mode requires cell size definition.
 By default, row height is adapted for a typical Bootstrap table.
-If you use custom templates for rows or cells specify row/cell size in the corresponding plugins.
+If you use custom templates, specify custom height for the required row or custom width for the required column in the corresponding plugins.

 The following example demonstrates the basic Grid with virtual scrolling: